grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics.md

 This exercise builds on the previous one, though it's more involved.

 Assume you want to extract the `level` from the logs and add it as a label.
-As a starting point, look at [loki.process][].
+As a starting point, look at [`loki.process`][loki.process].
 This component allows you to perform processing on logs, including extracting values from log contents.

 Try modifying your configuration from the previous section to extract the `level` from the logs and add it as a label.